webdiscus/pug-loader/README.md

 Type: `string` Default: `compile`<br>
 Values:
- - `compile` the pug template compiles into a template function and in JavaScript can be called with variables to render into HTML at runtime. \
+ - `compile` the Pug template compiles into a template function and in JavaScript can be called with variables to render into HTML at runtime. \
    The query parameter is `?pug-compile`.
 Can be used if the method is `render`. \
    Use this method, if the template have variables passed from JavaScript at runtime. [see usage](#method-compile)
- - `render` the pug template renders into HTML at compile time and exported as a string.
+ - `render` the Pug template renders into HTML at compile time and exported as a string.
    All required resource will be processed by the webpack and separately included as added strings wrapped to a function. \
    The query parameter is `?pug-render`.
 Can be used if the method is `compile` or is not defined in options. \
    Use this method, if the template does not have variables passed from JavaScript at runtime.
 The method generates the most compact and fastest code. [see usage](#method-render)